sparisi/gym_gridworlds/README.md

 `start_pos=[("max", 0)]` will place the agent at the bottom-right corner.
 If you make the environment with `start_pos=None`, the starting position will be random.
-In both cases (fixed and random), the starting position cannot be a tile with a wall, a pit, or a positive reward.
+In both cases (fixed and random), the starting position cannot be a tile with a wall, a pit, or a positive reward (making the environment with such a `start_pos` raises an `AssertionError`).
+This holds with `random_goals=True` as well: goals are never randomized onto a starting tile.
 Note that the starting position must be passed as a list of tuples.
 If more than one tuple is passed, the starting position will be randomly sampled from the list at every reset.